brewmajsters/brewmaster-backend/README.md

 - In project root is located file `.env.example`.
 - Rename this file to `.env`.
+- Configure variables in `.env` file according to your needs.

 ### Setup postgres DB with timescale extension
 1. Download [PostgreSQL](https://www.postgresql.org/download/) (Our tested and working Postgresql server with timescale extension is version 11.5).